-The following post is from a written interview with Jonah Grimm.
-It highlights his story, in his own words, about how he launched his career as a developer.
+The following post is from a written interview with Jonah Grimm as highlights his story, in his own words, about how he launched his career to be come a developer.

 It’s hard to top an intro that doesn’t involve “Hello, world,” but here it goes!
 My name is Jonah Grimm, and I’m currently a front-end web developer and game developer.
 I’m a Praxis alum, and I’m in the process of building my first commercial game with a few friends under an LLC.

 Part of me wants to say, “My whole life,” because that’s certainly what it feels like.
 I’ve been programming in C# for around five years now.
 I started getting more serious about coding in high school.

 These days, I’m working at BriteBee as a front-end web developer, and I’m working with my friends on a commercial game on the side.
 In addition, I’m drawing five days a week.
 Because I work from home, I have all my work in one place.
 It makes things very easy to switch back and forth.
 The downside is it’s difficult to draw the lines between work and free time.

 To be perfectly honest, I’ve always wanted to be a programmer/game developer.